htilburgs/MMM-MyWeatherForecast/README.md

 * Add Iconsets for animated
 * Possibility for custom icons
 * Update language files
+* Add riseSetDisplay option in config, to show Sunrise / Sunset as text, only icon or both
 * Code optimized

 #### v1.1.0 (27-01-2026)